Parents of unrestrained girl killed on ride sue theme park - NewsBreak

 “As Wongel’s uncle and other relatives on the ride screamed in horror and tried to get out of the ride to run to Wongel, the ride would not release them, and pulled them 110 feet back up to the top of the mine shaft,” the lawsuit said.

-The lawsuit alleges that Glenwood Caverns Adventure Park recklessly caused by failing to train operators of the Haunted Mine Drop ride despite previous problems with its seat belts.
+The lawsuit alleges that Glenwood Caverns Adventure Park recklessly caused the girl’s Sept.
+5 death by failing to train operators of the Haunted Mine Drop ride despite previous problems with its seat belts.

-State investigators concluded that Wongel’s death .
+State investigators concluded that Wongel’s death was the result of multiple operator errors.
 The girl was sitting on top of two seat belts instead of wearing them across her lap, and two newly hired operators never noticed despite doing checks, according to a report from the Colorado Department of Labor and Employment released last month.

 Investigators also found that an alarm system warned of a problem, but one of the workers reset it and started the ride because they weren’t trained well enough to know what to do about it, the report said.